 The opportunity came in 1961 when I went to London to continue my studies.
 I enrolled at the Polytechnic with the idea of becoming an architect.
 But the venture to explore my interest in art and various subjects was overwhelming.
 With so many museums in London and across the Channel, I took time to closely look and study masterpieces that I had never seen before.
 After a five-year period of study and travel in various countries in Europe, I made the journey across the Atlantic and moved to New York in 1966.
 I enrolled at NYU where I studied art, philosophy and politics and began intensive art courses of self-training.
 I established a studio in New York in 1968 and immersed myself on the art scene attending shows and meeting many known and unknown artists of various backgrounds, fields, and styles.
 In 1971, I held my first solo at the 76 th Street Gallery.
 The exhibition attracted many art lovers and was attended by a number of prominent representatives from New York's leading art galleries and museums including the first director of the Mudeum of Modern Art, Alfred Barr whom I met in front of Guernica.
 The positive response from viewers provided the encouragement and support to expand the studio and turn its space into a continuum of conferences, performances and shows that brought me in contact with a wide range of artists and activists on the New York art scene.

 While the studio provided the space to produce and show the art, its existence and maintenance required substantial funds that could not be met without financial support and the sales of work.
 After a period spanning more than seven years of prodigious output, the studio was seized and its content of art works and personal valuables were placed in storage.
 The hope to retrieve them vanished when the outbreak of the Civil War in Lebanon cut off contact with my family.
 Although the loss and destruction of many paintings dealt a terrible blow at an important junction in my career, I clung tenaciously to my confidence continuing to paint large scale oils while working in various places.
-From the late seventies through the eighties I made frequent visits to war-torn Lebanon with intermittent stays in London.
-After a period of travels and shows in different states, I settled in Atlanta where I acquired a studio.
+From the late seventies through the eighties I made frequent visits to war-torn Lebanon with intermittent stays in London where I met Rhonda in 1978.
+After a period of travels and shows in different states, we settled in Atlanta where I acquired a studio.
 In 1983 I went to Venezuela and began a series of exhibitions that traveled throughout Latin American.
 The exhibitions received considerable attention attracted and provided invaluable stimulant in initiating the Journey for Peace through which numerous conferences and shows were held in various countries over an extensive period of time.
 At the turn of the new twenty-first century, however, a wave of constricting events and obstacles converged to force the closing of the studio and placing tons of works in storage.